More than 4500 species of roaches with fantastic adaptability features spread all over the globe that helps them survive in even extreme conditions.

 These features of the ground beetles make it relatively difficult to differentiate them from the roaches.

-The only distinguishing feature of the ground beetles from the roaches is the hard front wings.
+The hard front wings are the only distinguishing feature of the ground beetles from the roaches.

 Most cockroaches do not have wings; even if they do, the wings are quite soft and leathery, unlike those of beetles.

 The water bugs are large can often trick you into considering them as roaches at first sight.

 These bugs have an affinity for water and are mostly near or around water sources.

 The exterior of the water bugs resembles the roaches, but they also have distinctive features to help them differentiate.